windraner/coding-challenge-frontend/README.md

 Create the React application that satisfies all must-have requirements above, plus any nice-to-have requirements you wish to include.

-For that, you’ll need to query the [Google-Sheet API](https://developers.google.com/sheets/api) and fetch the data from a publicly-available [Spreadsheet](https://docs.google.com/spreadsheets/d/1La-EJVOrNt3AwWHYvhuCQ5SRtFE9h_kYjgx0dau1HN4/edit?usp=sharing) that contains all the order data.
+For that, you’ll need to use the [Google-Sheet API](https://developers.google.com/sheets/api) and fetch the data from this publicly-available [Spreadsheet](https://docs.google.com/spreadsheets/d/1La-EJVOrNt3AwWHYvhuCQ5SRtFE9h_kYjgx0dau1HN4/edit?usp=sharing) that contains all the order data.

-The API is known to have some limitations.
-If you are not able to implement a particular requirement, please provide a description of what and why you could not implements.

 For the design of the dashboard, please refer to the provided [Figma](https://www.figma.com/file/bJINBUw3xoVfpbQ1BkPzs6/Untitled?node-id=1%3A2)
+If you are not able to implement a particular requirement, please provide a description of what and why you could not implement.

 You can use any boilerplate/approach you prefer (nextjs, create react app, ...), but try to keep it simple.
 We encourage you to use your favorite tools and packages to build a solid React application.

 You can assume that you do not have to support legacy browsers.
 Feel free to use modern features such as **fetch** or **flexbox**.

-You don't need to host your service publicly, but feel free to do that.
+You don't have to host your service publicly, but feel free to do that.
 Please include a description in the README.md how to run the project locally.

 ## Tech Requirements

 - React
-- Tests: Jest + react-testing-library / enzyme
+- Tests: Jest
 - Code Linter
 - Typescript is a plus
 - CSSinJS is a plus: styled-components, styled-system, ...